johnnyromano/Java/README.md

-# Java Applications | School and Personal Projects
+# Java _School and Personal Projects

 _Burger Barn_ | Point of sale system for a fast food restaurant.